Skip to footer content

 • PDF Parsing and Extraction: With IronPDF, developers may programmatically analyze and process PDF files by easily extracting text, images, and other content from PDF documents.
 With IronPDF, you can extract useful insights from PDFs, whether you're analyzing data from financial reports or removing graphics from presentation slides.

 • PDF Security: To protect PDF documents and guarantee their integrity and secrecy, IronPDF provides strong encryption and authorization settings.
-To strengthen document security in critical contexts, developers can encrypt PDFs with passwords, limit printing and copying, and digitally sign documents to confirm their legitimacy.
+To strengthen document security in critical contexts, developers can encrypt PDFs with passwords, restrict printing and copying, and digitally sign documents to confirm their legitimacy.

 Always keep in mind that IronPDF's features and accessibility in Python are subject to change, so make sure to check out the most recent and accurate information by visiting IronPDF's official documentation.

-New Project in Pycharm
+New Project in PyCharm

-Pycharm is an IDE for writing Python programs, and it will be used in this session.
+PyCharm is an IDE for writing Python programs, and it will be used in this session.

-Select "New Project" when the Pycharm IDE opens.
+Select "New Project" when the PyCharm IDE opens.

 How to Use Python to Combine PDFs: Figure 1 - PyCharm